 We have to adjust everything.

-Good news is that there aren’t loads of parts.
+The good news is that there aren’t a lot of parts.

-Riding on damaged tire or tire with a pressure that is lower than recommended can be dangerous.
+Riding on a damaged tire or a tire low pressure can be dangerous.
 If that tire blows out, losing control is guaranteed.

-The first thing you do when you get into your car is adjusting a seat, right?
-You want to easily reach everything you need in your car.
-Especially steering wheel.
+The first thing you do when you get into your car is adjusting the seat, right?
+You want to easily reach everything you need in your car, especially the steering wheel.

 It has to be easily reachable in order to maneuver safely and effortlessly.
 Same story here.
 You don’t want to have your handlebars too low or too high.